For SellersSeller Guide

 • Employee Impact: The Buyer immediately integrates the Seller's operations into its national network.
 The Seller's executive team is largely replaced by the Buyer's regional managers.
 Back-office functions (HR, accounting) are consolidated at the Buyer's headquarters, resulting in significant layoffs in those departments.
 However, the Seller's warehouse staff and drivers are retained and offered enhanced benefits packages aligned with the Buyer's corporate standards.
 The culture shifts dramatically from a family-owned feel to a highly structured corporate environment.

-Case Study 2: The Private Equity Growth Platform A specialized healthcare software company (the Seller) is acquired by a middle-market private equity firm (the PE Buyer).
+Case Study 2: The Private Equity Growth Platform A specialized healthcare software company (the Seller) is acquired by a lower middle market private equity firm (the PE Buyer).
 The PE Buyer sees the Seller as a "platform" investment, intending to grow the company organically and through add-on acquisitions.

 • Employee Impact: The PE Buyer retains the Seller's CEO and entire management team, providing them with rollover equity to align their interests with the firm's exit strategy.
 The company continues to operate under its existing brand and from its current headquarters.
 However, the PE Buyer implements rigorous new financial reporting requirements and introduces a new, highly incentivized commission structure for the sales team to drive aggressive revenue growth.
 The culture remains largely intact but becomes significantly more performance-driven.